 - 1.1.
-The 2023/24 Leeds City Region Business Rates Pool was designated by Government from 1st April 2023 under the 50% Business Rates Retention Scheme.
-The advantage of forming a business rates pool in this situation is the retention in the region of levy payments that would otherwise have to be paid to central government. - 1.2.
+The 2024/25 Leeds City Region Business Rates Pool was designated by Government from 1st April 2024 under the 50% Business Rates Retention Scheme.
+The advantage of forming a business rates pool in this situation is the retention of levy payments within the region that would otherwise have to be paid to Central Government. - 1.2.
 Levy payments restrict the relative gains made by tariff authorities from the 50% of business rates growth above the Business Rates Baseline, which are higher than those of top-up authorities.
-If tariff and top up authorities combine in a pool, this can be done in such a way as to retain these levy payments regionally rather than pay them to central government. - 1.3.
-The major risk of entering into a Pool arrangement is that if the retained business rates income and associated section 31 grant income of a member authority falls below 92.5% of their assessed spending requirement, or Baseline Funding Level, the payment of a safety net payment from central government will not be forthcoming.
+If tariff and top up authorities combine in a pool, this can be done in such a way as to retain these levy payments regionally rather than pay them to Central Government. - 1.3.
+The major risk of entering into a pool arrangement is that if the retained business rates income and associated section 31 grant income of a member Authority falls below 92.5% of their assessed spending requirement, or Baseline Funding Level, the payment of a safety net payment from

+Central Government will not be forthcoming.
 This payment will have to be met by the pool and if income to the pool is not sufficient, by member authorities.

 - 1.4.
-In early October 2022, the five West Yorkshire authorities plus the City of York Council agreed to make an application to pool business rates in 2023/24.
-These member authorities have been in successive pools since 1st April 2013, but at the end of 2022/23 Harrogate Borough Council, a member of the 2022/23 Leeds City Region Business Rates Pool, ceased to exist following a Local Government Re-organisation in North Yorkshire.
-A new business rates pool therefore had to be formed in 2023/24 with a changed membership.
-In December 2022 the Government announced that the application for the remaining members to form a pool had been successful and designated the 2023/24 Leeds City Region Business Rates Pool from 1st April 2023. - 1.5.
+In early October 2023, the five West Yorkshire authorities plus the City of York Council agreed to make an application to continue to pool business rates in 2024/25.
+In December 2023 the Government announced that the application had been successful and designated the 2024/25 Leeds City Region Business Rates Pool from 1st April 2024. - 1.5.
 This report is written at a time of continued uncertainty about business rates income and the associated section 31 grant income retained by local authorities.
 The continued impact of the cost-of-living crisis on the region's businesses, and therefore the tax base, remains unclear, particularly on factors such as growth, collection rates and the level of reliefs such as Empty Rate Relief.
-The level of collection of arrears as recovery action was reintroduced after the pandemic, and the reducing level of additional funded reliefs brought in to support businesses during the pandemic, also continue to be areas of concern.
-It is in this context that the forecasts about the income to the Pool from regional levy payments, discussed further at Paragraph 4 of this report, must be considered. - 1.6.
+The level of successful backdated appeals continues to impact non-domestic rating income following the closure of the 2017 ratings list at the end of 2022/23 and there is an ongoing impact into the new 2023 ratings list.
+Continued close monitoring of prior year adjustments and their effects on levy paying Authorities' contributions to the income of the pool will need to be carried out.
+It is in this context that the forecasts about the income to the pool from regional levy payments, discussed further at Paragraph 5 of this report, must be considered. - 1.6.
 The Leeds City Region Pool exists to benefit the individual members and to further the aims of the region as a whole.
-During the application process the prospective Pool members agreed that income received by the Pool will be shared out so that each member authority receives at least the same amount as they would have if they were being treated individually under the Business Rates Retention Scheme (BRRS).
-Specifically, that if an authority falls into safety net, this will be funded by the levies accumulated by the Pool and, if this is not sufficient, by the other member authorities.
-This is further explained at Paragraph 5.
+During the application process the prospective pool members agreed that income received by the pool will be shared out so that each member Authority receives at least the same amount as they would have if they were being treated individually under the Business Rates Retention Scheme (BRRS).
+Specifically, that if an Authority falls into safety net, this will be funded by the levies accumulated by the pool and, if this is not sufficient, by the other member authorities.
+This is further explained at Paragraph 6.